dff180/pishadertoy/README.md

 Installation
 ------------
-Note: The following instructions are for [Raspbian](http://www.raspbian.org/) Raspberry Pi installs (Debian Wheezy).
+Note: The following instructions are for [Raspbian](http://www.raspbian.org/) Raspberry Pi installs (Pisces R1 image, Debian Wheezy).
 They assume that you already have set up a working development environment where you can compile the hello\_pi examples.

 1. Get sources with `git clone https://github.com/dff180/pishadertoy.git`